 - 1. Please install and run the corresponding Kerio Control edition. - 2.
 In your browser, open the Kerio Control Administration interface.
-This interface is available on the server at http://server_IP_address:4080/ (for details, see chapter 4). - 3.
+This interface is available on the server at http://server\IP\address:4080/ (for details, see chapter 4). - 3.
 Use the Activation Wizard (see chapter 5.3) to activate the product either with a valid license or as a 30-day trial version. - 4.
 Use Connectivity wizard (see chapter 8.1) to set Internet connection and connection to the local network. - 5.
 Use Traffic Policy Wizard (see chapter 9.1) to create basic traffic rules (rules for local traffic, Internet access and service mapping). - 6.
 Check DNS module settings.
 Define the local DNS domain if you intend to use the hosts table and/or the DHCP server table.
 For details, see chapter 11.1. - 7.
 Set user mapping from Active Directory or Open Directory domain, or create/import local user accounts and groups.
 Set user access rights.
 For details see chapter 18. - 8.
 Enable the intrusion prevention system (see chapter 10.1). - 9.
-Select an antivirus and define types of objects that will be scanned. - If you choose the integrated Sophos antivirus application, check automatic update settings and edit them if necessary. - External antivirus must be installed before it is set in Kerio Control, otherwise it is not available in the combo box.
+Enable the antivirus and define types of objects that will be scanned. - 10.
+Define IP groups (chapter $\underline{17.1}$ ), time ranges (chapter $\underline{17.2}$ ) and URL groups (chapter $\underline{17.4}$ ), that will be used during rules definition (refer to chapter $\underline{17.2}$ ).

-- 10. Define IP groups (chapter 17.1), time ranges (chapter 17.2) and URL groups (chapter 17.4), that will be used during rules definition (refer to chapter 17.2). - 11.
-To optimize usage of Internet connection, define bandwidth management rules (see chapter 12). - 12.
+- 11. To optimize usage of Internet connection, define bandwidth management rules (see chapter 12). - 12.
 Create URL rules (chapter 15.2).
-Set Kerio Web Filter (chapter 15.3) and automatic configuration of web browsers (chapter 11.4). - 13.
+Set Kerio Control Web Filter (chapter 15.3) and automatic configuration of web browsers (chapter 11.4). - 13.
 Define FTP rules (chapter 15.5). - 14.
 Using one of the following methods set TCP/IP parameters for the network adapter of individual LAN clients: - Automatic configuration enable automatic configuration (set by default on most operating systems).
 Do not set any other parameters. - Manual configuration define IP address, subnet mask, default gateway address, DNS server address and local domain name.